For every document you issue in Elorus, you have the option of receiving an online payment, through the following procedure:

-When the payment gateway is activated in a document, then onto the printable form and the PDF document appears a note and the link through which the customer can make the payment.
+Once the payment gateway is activated in a document, then onto the printable form and the PDF document appears the link through which the customer can make the payment.

 As you will notice, the payment link printed on the document is different from the permalink that leads to the document.
 In reality, this is the same link.
 In case you send out the printed document, Elorus helps create a "shortcut" permalink and enables your clients to easily and quickly type it in their preferred browser.
 In this way, it becomes more practical to pay off documents online, even if they are sent in hard-copy and not in PDF.
 Of course, this requires that the PDF link is real, so when someone clicks on it, they are automatically transferred to the relevant page.

-Note: You cannot connect two gateways of the same provider in one document (e.g. 2 Braintree accounts).
+Note: You cannot assign two gateways of the same provider to one document (e.g. 2 Braintree accounts).